betaflight/betaflight.com/docs/wiki/configurator/vtx-tab.md

 Set up your video transmitter using this tab.
 It allows you to set the power, band, and channels for your VTX.

 :::note
-If you're using a DJI or Walksnail video transmitters, you can ignore this tab.
+When using a DJI or Walksnail video transmitters, this tab can be ignored.
 This is only used for analog and HDZero video transmitters.
 :::